Welcome to the Nursing Office.Com

 It is my great pleasure to announce that The Nursing Office.Com has developed programs to extend its health and nursing services to the community.
 The Nursing Office Community Service Center has opened its doors to several communities in greater New York and New Jersey area.
 This is perhaps the first time that a Nursing Office will be made available to communities serving the minorities, ethnic groups and marginalized population of both urban and rural America.

-The Nursing Office is now in the healthcare system as a Community and Public Health Delivery System.
+The Nursing Office.Com is in the healthcare system as a Community and Public Health Delivery System.

 Will you "Stand by Me" ?